The History of the Vagelos College of Physicians and Surgeons

-Columbia surgeons perform first successful pediatric heart transplant.
+Columbia surgeon performs first successful pediatric heart transplant.

-Keith Reemtsma'58 and Eric Rose'75, faculty members in the Department of Surgery, perform the first successful pediatric heart transplant at Columbia.
+Surgeon Eric Rose'75 performs the first successful pediatric heart transplant at Columbia.
 Pictured are the transplant recipient, 4-year-old J.P.
 Lovette IV, and his parents.
 Pediatric heart transplants are now standard, with more than 100 performed at Columbia each year.

 Columbia holds first White Coat Ceremony.